intel/cm-compiler/readme.rst

 There is no other dependences in order to build the compiler.

-However, in order to build and run those sample applications we provide, the easiest way to get start is to download the following package:
+However, in order to build and run those sample applications we provide, the easiest way of getting-start is to download the following package:

 - Intel(R) C-for-Media development package
   https://01.org/c-for-media-development-package/

 Please refer to the readme included in the package for its usage.

 The source code for all the components in this development package are published on github.com/intel.
-However, putting them together still takes some effort (WIP).
+However, putting them together still takes some effort (work in progress).

 Building the compiler
 =====================